jlopezclosa/QuantumRL-Notes/Ideas/Symmetry for Qubit Allocation.md

 ## Decoder

 The qubit representation $E^{(Q)}_q$ changes at each decoding step, because they use only the representation of the qubit being allocated.
 It's easy to see that this will also break equivariance in the decoder.

+## Possible solution:

+Functional embeddings, tied to qubit properties (intrinsic to the qubit, not its label)?

 # Breaking symmetries